Not Yet Travelled

 Am I insured if I travel against the advice if the FCO?

 None of our policies will provide cover if you decide to travel against the advice of the FCO.
-This would be for ‘All Travel’ and ‘All but Essential Travel’ unless customers have contacted us in advance with their reasons for travel and cover has been agreed by the Underwriters.

 Will my policy cover medical treatment for the Coronavirus?
 And will repatriation be covered?